 Adults aren’t the only demographic that gets addicted to drugs.
 Teens and adolescents also struggle with addiction.

-41. Addiction Statistics from 2017 Showed that About 4% of The American Teen Population (12 to 17) Struggled with A Form of Substance Use Disorder.
+41. About 4% of The American Teen Population (12 to 17) Struggled with A Form of Substance Use Disorder.

 This percentage accounts for 992,000 of American teenagers, or 1 in 25 individuals within the teen age range.

 Another 443,000 adolescents between 12 and 17 suffered from alcohol use disorder in 2017, which is 1.8% of teens.